Looking for a gay hotel in Tokyo? Here are our favorite hotels all cool and stylish, including guesthouses and hostels…

 Why we love it

-Capitol Hotel Tokyu is our favourite place to stay in Tokyo.
-This the perfect retreat for couples or solo travellers who want to experience Japanese hospitality at its best.
+Capitol Hotel Tokyu is our favorite place to stay in Tokyo.
+This the perfect retreat for couples or solo travelers who want to experience Japanese hospitality at its best.

 Conveniently located in Akasaka, downtown Tokyo, Capitol Tokyu is an oasis of calm in the hustle and bustle of the city.